alaa-shuaibi/openflights-graph/README.md

     1. If you want to test with your own files, make sure the files are included in the same folder.

 1. Type make
+    1. if you get an error mentioning llvm/6.0.1 type "module load llvm/6.0.1"

 2. Type ./finalproject